Reporting Abuse (Anti-Abuse Policy)

 Our security and compliance team (Abuse Desk) analyzes every report.
 If a violation of our Anti-Spam Policy or Terms of Service is confirmed, we take appropriate action against the offending account.
 This may include a warning, temporary suspension of sending capabilities, or in extreme or repeated cases, permanent account blockage and termination of the agreement.
 Due to confidentiality and data protection obligations, we may not always be able to provide detailed feedback on actions taken regarding another user's account.
 However, we assure you that we treat every report seriously.

-We also encourage our Clients to familiarize themselves with and adhere to the and the to ensure their mailings comply with best practices and legal requirements.
+We also encourage our Clients to familiarize themselves with and adhere to the EmailLabs Anti-Spam Policy and the Services Agreement to ensure their mailings comply with best practices and legal requirements.